yetanalytics/dl4clj/README.md

 (def lazy-seq-iter (iter-from-lazy-seq lazy-seq-data))

-;; there is no need to reset these iterators and you cant using ;; the fns you use to reset native dl4j iterators
+;; there is no need to reset these iterators (you can't even if you tried)

 ```